Mistika Boutique is a software product for Windows and macOS based on a pay-per-use subscription model.

 - At the date of this document AMD GPUs are the only supported GPUs on this platform for Mistika products (since Apple discontinued NVIDIA support for macOS) .
 M1 and M2 integrated GPUs are not supported yet (although we are working on it).

 The amount of GPU memory is important.
 For 4K production we recommend GPUs with at least 8GB.

 Mistika Boutique does not currently support multi-GPU (multi-GPU is only available with Mistika Ultima on Linux).
 However, in some cases you can use third party render managers like Uberware Smedge for background rendering (by launching Uberware Smedge in the second GPU...).

 Average benchmarks show around 35% extra performance in Mistika when compared to their equivalents of the previous generation (RTX Turing series), but logically this is only true when the other components (CPUs, RAM, disks, PCIe bus...) are not acting as a bottleneck in some way.

-- In the PC range, the 3090 provides much more memory than the 3080 (24GB vs 10GB) so it is the recommended GPU for complex cases.
+- In the PC range, the 3090 and 4090 provide much more memory than the 3080 so they are the recommended GPU for complex cases.